 Harvesting And Storing Celery

 Stored in the refrigerator crisper, celery will keep well for up to two weeks.
-Celery can be canned, dehydrated, picked or frozen.
+Celery can be canned, dehydrated, pickled, or frozen.

 “Celery stores really well – you can keep it for many weeks with no trouble,” writes the National Gardening Association.
 “Dig up the plants carefully, disturbing the roots as little as possible.
 Replant them in boxes of sand in your root cellar or set them close together in a trench in your cold frame where you can keep them from freezing.
 As long as the roots stay moist and the stalks dry, they’ll really keep.
 Temperatures in the range of 35F to 40F are best for good storage.”